Buoyant Bryson DeChambeau takes three-shot lead after second round of LIV Singapore

 “That’s what I’m prepping my mind for.”

-DeChambeau, who shared the overnight lead with Rahm, Westwood and wild card Lee, broke free from the pack early in the second round, with a birdie and an eagle on holes No. 3 and 4.
+DeChambeau, who shared the overnight lead with Rahm, Westwood and wild card Lee, broke free from the pack early in the second round, with a birdie on hole No. 3 and an eagle on No. 4.

 On the par-five 587-yard fourth hole, he found the green in two, before sinking a 14-foot putt to pull away from the rest of the field.